pirl/pirl-docs/content/solidity/smart-contracts1/_index.en.md

       }
     }

-You could modify this to anything else: maybe reward someone who finds a solution for a new puzzle, wins a game of chess, install a solar panel—as long as that can be somehow translated to a contract.
+You could modify this to anything else: maybe reward someone who finds a solution for a new puzzle, wins a game of chess, install a solar panelâ€”as long as that can be somehow translated to a contract.
 Or maybe you want to create a central bank for your personal country, so you can keep track of hours worked, favours owed or control of property.
 In that case you might want to add a function to allow the bank to remotely freeze funds and destroy tokens if needed.

 ### Register a name for your coin

 The commands mentioned only work because you have token javascript object instantiated on your local machine.
 If you send tokens to someone they won't be able to move them forward because they don't have the same object and wont know where to look for your contract or call its functions.
 In fact if you restart your console these objects will be deleted and the contracts you've been working on will be lost forever.
 So how do you instantiate the contract on a clean machine?

 There are two ways.
-Let's start with the quick and dirty, providing your friends with a reference to your contract’s ABI:
+Let's start with the quick and dirty, providing your friends with a reference to your contractâ€™s ABI:

     token = eth.contract([{constant:false,inputs:[{name:'receiver',type:'address'},{name:'amount',type:'uint256'}],name:'sendCoin',outputs:[{name:'sufficient',type:'bool'}],type:'function'},{constant:true,inputs:[{name:'',type:'address'}],name:'coinBalanceOf',outputs:[{name:'',type:'uint256'}],type:'function'},{inputs:[{name:'supply',type:'uint256'}],type:'constructor'},{anonymous:false,inputs:[{indexed:false,name:'sender',type:'address'},{indexed:false,name:'receiver',type:'address'},{indexed:false,name:'amount',type:'uint256'}],name:'CoinTransfer',type:'event'}]).at('0x4a4ce7844735c4b6fc66392b200ab6fe007cfca8')